-Income (tax base) that is calculated in accordance with tax provisions is subject to CIT at a rate of 19%, which ranks among the lowest in Europe.
+Income (tax base) that is calculated in accordance with the tax provisions is subject to CIT at a rate of 19%, which ranks among the lowest in Europe.

 Revenues / deductible costs generated by a partnership are added to each partner's revenues / deductible costs in proportion to their shares in the partnership; thus, the income is effectively taxed at the level of each partner.
-Fixed assets and intangibles are subject to depreciation/amortization write-offs.
-Where their value is not more than PLN 3,500, they can be recognised as tax deductible in total in the month in which they are brought into use.
-Certain assets, such as land and works of art, cannot be depreciated.